sebasvila/fif/content/posts/schaublin13-refurbish-3/index.en.md

 date: 2021-12-21T20:26:00
 coverImage: "knob2.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Schaublin 13
   - Automatic table feed
   - Feed gearbox
 draft: false
 ---
 In this post I talk about the maintenance of the Schaublin 13 table feed gearbox.
 It is easy to identify because it protrudes the back of the machine in an unusual way.